SidRoberts/centum/docs/components/access/index.md

 # `Centum\Access`

-This component simplifies access control management.
+The Access component simplifies access control management for your application.

-Users (or groups of users) can allowed or denied the privilege of an activity.
+You can allow or deny users (or groups of users) the privilege to perform specific activities.
-Activities are known by a single string identifier, as are users/groups, to keep things simple.
+Both activities and users/groups are identified by simple string identifiers for ease of use.

+## Constructor

 ```php
 Centum\Access\Access(